syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Multiple row selection

-The SfDataGrid allows you to select multiple rows by setting SelectionMode property as `multiple`,  where you can select multiple rows by touch or mouse on SfDataGrid and also using the key modifiers.
+The SfDataGrid allows you to select multiple rows by setting selectionMode property as `multiple`,  where you can select multiple rows by click on SfDataGrid and also using the key modifiers.

 While using `multiple`, you can select multiple rows by pressing the key modifiers <kbd>Shift</kbd> + <kbd>Down</kbd> and <kbd>Shift</kbd> + <kbd>Up</kbd>.

 {% tabs %}
 {% highlight Dart %}

+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

     @override
     Widget build(BuildContext context){
-     return MaterialApp(
-        home: Scaffold(
+      return Scaffold(
           body: SfDataGrid(
+              source: _employeeDataSource,
+              columns: [
+                GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+                GridTextColumn(mappingName: 'name', headerText: 'Name'),
+                GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+                GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+              ],
               selectionMode: SelectionMode.multiple
           )
-        )
       );
     }

 {% endhighlight %}
 {% endtabs %}

-The following image shows for multiple mode row selection.

 ![flutter datagrid shows multiple row selection](images/selection/multiple_selection.png)

->  When the SelectionMode is `multiple`, multiple rows can be selected or deselected by clicking the respective rows.
+N>  When the selectionMode is `multiple`, multiple rows can be selected or deselected by clicking the respective rows.
 In multiple selection, pressing navigation keys will move the current cell alone.
 The rows can be selected or deselected by pressing the <kbd>Space</kbd> key.

 ### Disable selection

-The selection can be disabled by setting the SelectionMode property as `none`.
+The selection can be disabled by setting the selectionMode property as `none`.

 {% tabs %}
 {% highlight Dart %}

+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

     @override
     Widget build(BuildContext context){
-     return MaterialApp(
-        home: Scaffold(
+      return Scaffold(
           body: SfDataGrid(
+              source: _employeeDataSource,
+              columns: [
+                GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+                GridTextColumn(mappingName: 'name', headerText: 'Name'),
+                GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+                GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+              ],
               selectionMode: SelectionMode.none
           )
-        )
       );
     }

 {% endhighlight %}
 {% endtabs %}

-Selection on a particular row can be disabled by handling the `onCurrentCellActivating` event.
+Selection on a particular row can be disabled by handling the `onCurrentCellActivating` callback.

-> You cannot select the header row of SfDataGrid.
+ N> You cannot select the header row of SfDataGrid.

 ## Getting selected rows

-`DataGridController` is used to obtain the selection properties.
+You can get the information of selected rows by using controller property.
+Create an instance of `DataGridController` and set to controller property.
 The `selectedRow` property returns the data object of the selected row and the `selectedIndex` property returns the index of the `selectedRow` in SfDataGrid.
 SelectedRow denotes the last selected row in multiple selection.

 {% tabs %}
 {% highlight Dart %}

+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

-    final DataGridController _dataGridController;
+    final DataGridController _dataGridController = DataGridController();

     @override
-    void initState() {
-        this._dataGridController = DataGridController();
-        super.initState();
-    }

-    @override
     Widget build(BuildContext context){
-     return MaterialApp(
-        home: Scaffold(
+      return Scaffold(
-            body: SfDataGrid(
+          body: Column(
-              controller: this._dataGridController
-            )
-        )
-      );
-    }

-{% endhighlight %}
-{% endtabs %}

-{% tabs %}
-{% highlight Dart %}
+              children:[
+                FlatButton(
+                    child: Text('Get Selection Information'),
+                    onPressed: () {
                       //SelectedIndex
                       var _selectedIndex = this._dataGridController.selectedIndex;

                       //SelectedRow
                       var _selectedRow = this._dataGridController.selectedRow;

                       //SelectedRows
                       var _selectedRows = this._dataGridController.selectedRows;

+                      print(_selectedIndex);
+                      print(_selectedRow);
+                      print(_selectedRows);
+                    }),
+                Expanded(
+                    child: SfDataGrid(
+                        source: _employeeDataSource,
+                        columns: [
+                          GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+                          GridTextColumn(mappingName: 'name', headerText: 'Name'),
+                          GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+                          GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+                        ],
+                        controller: this._dataGridController,
+                        selectionMode: SelectionMode.multiple
+                    ))
+              ]
+          )
+      );
+    }

 {% endhighlight %}
 {% endtabs %}

-> DataGridController objects are expected to be long-lived, not re-created with each build.
+N> DataGridController objects are expected to be long-lived, not re-created with each build.

 ## Programmatic selection

-When [selectionMode] is set a value other than `none`, selected row/rows from the code by setting the `DataGridController.selectedIndex`, `DataGridController.selectedRow`, or `DataGridController.selectedRows` property based on the selection mode.
+When `selectionMode` is set a value other than `none`, selected row/rows from the code by setting the `DataGridController.selectedIndex`, `DataGridController.selectedRow`, or `DataGridController.selectedRows` property based on the selection mode.
 To enable selection from code, follow the code example:

 When the selection mode is `single`, programmatically select a row in two ways either by setting the row index to the `DataGridController.selectedIndex` property, or by setting the underlying object to be selected to the `DataGridController.selectedRow` property

-To programmatically select a row from the code, follow the code example:
+The following code example shows how to select a row using selectedIndex,

 {% tabs %}
 {% highlight Dart %}

-    //SelectedIndex
+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

     @override
     Widget build(BuildContext context){
-        return MaterialApp(
-            home: Scaffold(
+      return Scaffold(
           body: SfDataGrid(
+              source: _employeeDataSource,
+              columns: [
+                GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+                GridTextColumn(mappingName: 'name', headerText: 'Name'),
+                GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+                GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+              ],
               controller: DataGridController(
                   selectedIndex : 4
-                )))
+              ),
+              selectionMode: SelectionMode.single
+          )
       );
     }

-    //SelectedRow
+{% endhighlight %}
+{% endtabs %}

+The following code example shows how to select a row using selectedRow,

+{% tabs %}
+{% highlight Dart %}

+    final EmployeeDataSource _employeeDataSource = EmployeeDataSource();

     @override
     Widget build(BuildContext context){
-        return MaterialApp(
-            home: Scaffold(
+      return Scaffold(
           body: SfDataGrid(
+              source: _employeeDataSource,
+              columns: [
+                GridNumericColumn(mappingName: 'id', headerText: 'ID'),
+                GridTextColumn(mappingName: 'name', headerText: 'Name'),
+                GridTextColumn(mappingName: 'designation', headerText: 'Designation'),
+                GridNumericColumn(mappingName: 'salary', headerText: 'Salary')
+              ],
               controller: DataGridController(
                   selectedRow : this.employeeData[3]
-                )))
+              ),
+              selectionMode: SelectionMode.single
+          )
       );
     }

 {% endhighlight %}